“Dude, I can’t get that big bend. What’s the deal?”

 But it’s not enough for some players.

 Gibson, of course, used a 12” radius all along.
-Well, when they were actually paying attention, the radius probably can out around 12” but that’s a different story.
+Well, when they were actually paying attention, the radius probably came out around 12” but that’s a different story.

 That makes the Les Paul even more bend-friendly.